SB 2266 – A bill to protect financial choice for all North Dakotans

 About Dakota Credit Union Association (DakCU)

-The Dakota Credit Union Association (DakCU) is the professional financial trade association serving 69 credit unions that employ more than 2,200 individuals across the Dakotas.
-With nearly 520,000 members in North and South Dakota, Dakota credit unions have assets exceeding $9.4 billion.
+The Dakota Credit Union Association (DakCU) is the professional financial trade association serving 64 credit unions that employ nearly 2,200 individuals across the Dakotas.
+With more than 531,000 members in North and South Dakota, Dakota credit unions have assets exceeding $10.6 billion.
 In our mission to help credit unions succeed, DakCU plays a key role in growing membership and helping to provide service excellence to members from offices in Bismarck, ND and Sioux Falls, SD.
 For more information visit our website.